hyprwm/hyprland-wiki/pages/Plugins/Using-Plugins.md

 In order for the plugins to be loaded into hyprland, run `hyprpm reload`.

-You can add `exec-once = hyprpm reload` to your hyprland config to have plugins loaded at startup.
+You can add `exec-once = hyprpm reload -n` to your hyprland config to have plugins loaded at startup.
+`-n` will make hyprpm send a notification if anything goes wrong (e.g. update needed)

 In order update your plugins, run `hyprpm update`.